Psephos - Adam Carr's Election Archive

 Harry Quick won Franklin for Labor in 1993.
 Quick and his Liberal predecessor Bruce Goodluck were both colourful personalities who held the seat largely on their personal standing in the rather parochial atmosphere of Tasmanian politics.
 Quick retired in 2007 and the seat was retained by Labor's Julie Collins.
 Labor retained it fairly easily even in 2013, when the Liberals swept away Labor members in Bass, Braddon and Lyons, and again in 2019 in the face of another statewide swing to the Liberals.

 Julie Collins, Labor MP for Franklin since 2007, was a public servant, ministerial adviser (including to Tasmanian Premier Jim Bacon) and state secretary of the Tasmanian Labor Party before her election.
 She became a parliamentary secretary in 2010 and Minister for Community Services in 2011.
-Minister for Housing and Homelessness and Minister for Small Business.
+In the Albanese Government she has been Minister for Housing and Homelessness, Minister for Small Business and most recently Agriculture, Fisheries and Forestry.
+Her Liberal opponent in 2025 will be Josh Garvin, a lawyer.

 Boundaries following most recent redistribution: